Kingcogu06/sd2-rizvi2.github.io/contribution.md

 01/01/26 - Daniyal finished the requirements page

-10/01/26 - Daniyal made a wireframe
+10/01/26 - Daniyal made a wireframe for a website view of the application

-15/01/26 - Rewrote requirements for a better understanding on what is needed for the app